Perhaps you want to get a PAL® program started but are not sure how your school or district will pay for it?

 - Promote Protective Factors, Buffers, and Positive Assets

 Another common way certified PAL® Schools increase their frequency of receiving PAL® Student Trainings is by sharing the cost of Student Trainings with other Schools/School Districts.
-For instance, one Schools/School District will host the Student Training at their location, others join them there and then they all split the fees.
+For instance, one School or School District will host the Student Training at their location, others join and they all split the fees.

-Schools/School Districts also sometimes do similar things to lower the cost of attending the annual PAL® Leadership Conferences.
-Schools/School Districts in the same areas often share buses.
+Schools or School Districts sometimes plan similar activities to lower the cost of attending the annual PAL® Leadership Conferences such as share buses.

-For annual PAL® Leadership Conferences, there are also scholarship opportunities available for students and teachers that apply for.
-By leading workshops, registration fees can be reduced and/or waived.
-Applications are available here: http://www.statewidetraining.org/PALcallforpresenter/
+For annual PAL® Leadership Conferences, there are scholarship opportunities available for students and teachers to apply for.
+By leading workshops or volunteering as workshop monitors, registration fees can be reduced and/or waived.

 Fundraisers, school activity funds, and corporate sponsorships are another popular way to cover the registration and travel costs for Conferences and Student Trainings.